sadmantoo/SQL-portfolio/Country Populations/README.md

 # Country Demographic Data Analysis

 This repository contains SQL queries and analysis for a database of country demographic data.
-The database includes information such as population, population growth, fertility rate, median age, and more for various countries around the world.
+The database includes information such as population, population growth, fertility rate, median age, and more for the top 25 countries around the world.

 ## Table of Contents